snowsvex/snowsvex/README.md

-# Snowsvex Plugin
+# Snowsvex

-> Snowpack plugin for building svex-y static sites with svelte
+> Build svex-y static sites with svelte

 Compile Svelte and svelte-scented markdown _(aka MDSvex)_ into static pages using Snowpack.